dimple-test/xsollaGames/README.md

 # xsollaGames
-Add, Edit, Delete and many other functionalities for game lists
+Add, Edit, Delete and many other functionalities for game list

 Comes with :

-- Web app: php:7.2
+- Web app: php:7.4
 - Server: Nginx
 - Database: Mysql